Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 With any WordPress host, the most important consideration is whether or not the host can quickly load your website.
 For that reason, I like to always start off the hands-on section of any hosting review by running some performance tests.

-To test Kinsta’s performance, I set up two different performance tests:
+To see Kinsta’s performance, I ran two types of performance test:

 As for my test site on Kinsta, it’s using the Genesis Framework, the Authority Pro child theme and the full Authority Pro demo site.
 I didn’t make any changes beyond importing the demo content and installing any recommended plugins.
 The Kinsta plan I’m using is the Business 1 plan (more on Kinsta’s pricing later on).